-- a list of those persons and organizations contacted about the meeting, and manner and date of contact; - the date, time, and location of the meeting; - 3. a roster or signature sheet of attendees at the meeting; - copies of all materials provided by the applicant at the meeting; - 5. a summary of issues discussed at the meeting; and - a description of any changes to the proposed development made as a result of the meeting.
+- (h) The format and agenda of the neighborhood meeting is at the discretion of the Applicant, in consultation with the Ward representative from the Board of Aldermen, and may consist of any or all of the following: - 1. a formal presentation; or - 2. a drop-in, open house style informational session. - (i) Opportunity must be provided for attendees to ask questions regarding the development review application. - (j) Applicants are required to bring all required application information and materials to a neighborhood meeting. - (k) The Planning Director shall assign a scribe or stenographer to attend the neighborhood meeting, and submit a report and minutes of the neighborhood meeting to the Planning Director prior to application submittal that includes, at a minimum, the following: - a list of those persons and organizations contacted about the meeting, and manner and date of contact; - 2. the date, time, and location of the meeting; - 3. a roster or signature sheet of attendees at the meeting; - 4. copies of all materials provided by the applicant at the meeting;

+- 5. a summary of issues discussed at the meeting; and - 6. a description of any changes to the proposed development made as a result of the meeting.